tibor1234567895/KickLiteApp/DOCUMENTATION.md

 ## Known Issues
 - Need to test video playback on different devices
 - Need to verify error handling for all edge cases

+## Manual QA
+- **Refresh failure preserves login error:** With a signed-in session, force the `/refresh` proxy endpoint to respond with an error (for example by stopping the proxy or returning HTTP 500).
+Trigger a token refresh (e.g., wait until expiry or invoke the refresh function).
+After the refresh failure, confirm that the Login screen displays the error message explaining the failure while the user is signed out.